e4och/js-101/README.md

 }, function(onError){
     console.log(onError + " is not a valid car name!")
 })

-/*After we have made a promise, we have to use call multiple methods on it.
-We have used the **then()** method which is used to describe what to do when the the promise returns the data.
-So we have wrote a function with a prameter called **onSuccess** which references to the return data of the Promise object.
-And in the case of a reject, we have created another function with a parameter called onError which is also a reference to the return data of the Promise object.*/
 ```
+>After we have made a promise, we have to use call multiple methods on it.
+We
+>have used the **then()** method which is used to describe what to do when the
+>the promise returns the data.
+So we have wrote a function with a prameter called
+>**onSuccess** which references to the return data of the Promise object.
+>And in the case of a reject, we have created another function with a parameter
+>called onError which is also a reference to the return data of the Promise
+>object.

 ## Phases in a Promise

 There are 3 phases in a promise.

-### **PENDING**
+### PENDING

 This is the initial state of a promise.
 It means that the asynchronous operation has not yet started or finished.